Take a moment and ask yourself if you’re working too much.

 Instead of being present with my grandmother the entire time, I had chosen to focus on work.
 Somehow, I thought she would pull through and I was too terrified of my upcoming examination to take a week or two off from studying.
 I only discovered later that none of the things I had studied during that brief window of time had made any difference in the exam.

 I passed the exam very successfully.
 There was just one huge mistake I made… and I blame that 1500-page monster book for it: presumably for the sake of demonstration, the author had shown us how to solve a certain case the wrong way (followed by how to do it correctly).
 Yet under exam pressure, all I remembered was the wrong solution.
 It’s even possible that that was the exact section I had read while sitting near my grandmother’s bed.
-Sometimes, doing nothing is way more productive than working on the wrong thing.
+Sometimes, doing less is way more productive than working on the wrong thing.

 While I try to live a life without regret—after all, what’s done is done—, missing out on someone’s last few days because of work is something I never ever want to do again.
 Ever.